Kn0070/Main/README.md

-# HeaderImage

 ## Hi there 👋
-I'm K Noori, a computer science major with a passion for problem-solving and programming.
+I'm Khushal Noori, a computer science major and minor mathematics with a passion for problem-solving and programming.

 ### 🤟 About Me
 - 🌱 Computer Science Major with a Minor in Mathematics